Crumb Top Baking

 Pinterest image for pumpkin seed pesto.

 Pumpkin Seed Pesto is an easy pesto recipe made with simple ingredients including pumpkin seeds, fresh basil and parmesan cheese.
-It’s thick and rich with a slight nutty texture and plenty of salty, garlicky flavour!
+It's thick and rich with a slight nutty texture and plenty of salty, garlicky flavor!
+While traditional pesto is usually made with pine nuts, they're definitely on the pricey side, so making pesto with pumpkin seeds is the perfect money saving option.

 Pesto pasta in a bowl with crusty bread, cheese and pumpkin seeds on the side.

-We love this pepita pesto as a quick and easy dip with some pita chips and it’s one of favourite ways to top a cold or warm pasta dish.
+We love this pepita pesto as a quick and easy dip with some air fryer pita chips and it's one of our favorite ways to top a cold pasta salad or warm pasta dish.

 *I first shared this pumpkin seed pesto recipe in September 2017, but decided to refresh the images and make a few adjustments to the recipe, including helpful tips for readers.